braboj/tutorial-git/02-Concepts/01-repository.md

 The command ***git clone <project.git>*** will copy the bare repository
-***project.git*** to a hidden .git folder, create a folder named project and populate it with the project files from the latest commit.
+***project.git*** to a hidden .git folder, create a folder named project and populate it with the project files using the history.

 ```
 git clone project.git